Preman24/Mental-Health/README.md

 * One possible reason for the poor model performance is class imbalance, as working adults had more data compared to students

-# Tools: sklearn, seaborn, matplotlib, pandas, numpy
+# Tools: python, sklearn, seaborn, matplotlib, pandas, numpy